MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 There are no rolls made and no skills are used, the story simply unfolds as the GM dictates.

-Compels add excitement and unpredictability to the story at the cost of a player's agency.
-The fate point is meant to compensate them and to help them feel good about the outcome, even if their character is disadvantage.
-Still, players don't like being picked on.
-Spread the compels out so that no single character is always the one being beaten up.
-And be on the lookout for how the players feel.
-If you get the sense the one of them is unhappy, fate points alone won't fix it.

 The GM can compel a character aspects:

 > Tor Byorn and Naka have snuck into Lord Kellett's chambers looking for a